tournament-js/masters/README.md

 ## Scoring Matches
 Call `ko.hscore(id, [player0Score, player1Score, ...])` as for every match played.
 The `ko.unscorable(id, scoreArray)` will tell you whether the score is valid.
-Read the entry in the [tournament commonalities doc](./base.md#ensuring-scorability--consistency).
+Read the entry in the [tournament commonalities doc](https://github.com/clux/tournament/doc/master/blob/base.md#common-methods#ensuring-scorability--consistency).

 ### NB: Ambiguity restriction
-KnockOuts allow for ties everywhere except between the first knocked out player and the last advancing player.
+Masters allow for ties everywhere except between the first knocked out player and the last advancing player.
 In the final, ties are fully allowed, so multiple players can share the first place.
 Check for this if it's unsuited to your game/application.

 ## Special Methods
 None.